-What General Service Representatives do...?
+What General Service Representatives do...

-- Practice the 12 Steps. - Value and study the 12 Traditions and 12 Concepts. - Regularly attend group meetings, especially business meetings. - Work with group treasurer to ensure that A.A. is self-supporting through its own contributions, first at the group level, and, once the group conscience has determined that the group has a sufficient prudent reserve, by contributing to Intergroup, WAGSA, G.S.O., and the District. - Represent the group conscience at the Area Assemblies and District meetings. - Are welcome to attend Area Committee meetings. - Participate as members on Area committees - Inform group of District and Area activities (e.g., make a brief report during "half-time", take copies of flyers and minutes back to the group, and communicate about relevant Conference agenda items). - Encourage group members to participate in various service opportunities (e.g., signing up for a CPC committee event, working with the Hospitals and Institutions committee to sponsor a meeting or send Grapevine/La Vina subscriptions to institutions). - Perform other duties, as determined by the group (e.g., working with the secretary to lead business meetings, maintaining an adequate supply of literature, preparing "welcome packets" for new members). - Elect District Committee Members (DCMs), and participate in District activities. - Vote at Assemblies on Area business and, in even years, to elect a new Area 13 Delegate and Area Officers. - Consider getting a service sponsor if your current sponsor is not experienced in General Service.
+- Practice the 12 Steps, 12 Traditions and 12 Concepts. - Regularly attend group meetings, especially business meetings. - Work with group treasurer to ensure that AA is self-supporting through its own contributions, first at the group level, and, once the group conscience has determined that the group has a sufficient prudent reserve, by contributing to Intergroup,1 WAGSA, GSO, and their District. - Represent the group conscience at the Area Assemblies and District meetings. - Attend Area Committee meetings as observers and Assemblies as voting members.. - Participate in standing committees as members. - Inform group of District and Area activities (e.g., make a brief report during "half-time", take copies of flyers and minutes back to the group, and communicate about relevant Conference agenda items). - Encourage group members to participate in various service opportunities (e.g., signing up for a CPC Committee event, working with the Hospitals and Institutions Committee to sponsor a meeting or send Grapevine/La Viña subscriptions to institutions). - Perform other duties, as determined by the group (e.g., working with the secretary to lead business meetings, maintaining an adequate supply of literature, preparing "welcome packets" for new members). - Elect District Committee Members (DCMs), and participate in District activities. - Vote at Assemblies on Area business and, in even years, to elect a new Area 13 Delegate and Area Officers. - Consult with a service sponsor if your current sponsor is not experienced in General Service.

-To better serve their groups, GSRs should become familiar with the A.A.
-Service Manual, the Twelve Concepts for World Service, and the pamphlets The A.A.
-Group and The G.S.R.
+To better serve their groups, GSRs should become familiar with the AA Service Manual, the Twelve Concepts for World Service, and the pamphlets The AA Group and The G.S.R.